RoBOPPics/BB/_pages/app-man-community.md

 The feed also contains instructional and support information curated by RoBOPPics.

 Set the filter at the top of the page to display the type of information you want to see.
+The choices currently are: All, Support, Workout, Skills, Tactics, Strategy, Mindset and Suggestions.

 ![Community Image](../assets/images/PlayerCommunity500.jpg){: width="300" .align-center }